craigdietrich/scalar-auto-navigate/README.md

-# Scalar, Omeka, Omeka-S, and Google Slides Auto-navigate
+# Scalar, Omeka, and Omeka-S Auto-navigate
 If you're using this file in conjuction with CommonPlace, follow the instructions below.
 When encountering a project URL, CommonPlace will look for the plugin in each platform's respective folder.

 ## Scalar